-Since the season of 2016/17, Michael Zehetner has been guest conductor in Boston and Vancouver as part of the Salute to Vienna concert series.
-For the past five seasons, as 2nd conductor of Bühne Baden, Austria he has conducted numerous opera, operetta and musical productions such as The Marriage of Figaro, The Magic Flute, Ein Walzertraum, Das Feuerwerk, Die Goldene Meisterin and was recently responsible for the musical direction of Grand Hotel in a production by Werner Sobotka with Sona MacDonald in the leading role, of La Cage aux Folles and Bonnie & Clyde, both directed by Leonard Prinsloo, with Dorina Garuci and Mark Seibert
+Since the season of 2016/17, Michael Zehetner has been guest conductor in Boston, Vancouver and Toronto as part of the Salute to Vienna concert series.
+For the past eight seasons, as 1st conductor of Bühne Baden, Austria he has conducted numerous opera, operetta and musical productions such as The Marriage of Figaro, The Magic Flute, Ein Walzertraum, Das Feuerwerk, Die Goldene Meisterin and was recently responsible for the musical direction of Robin Hood in a production by Robert Persché.
+In the recent past he has conducted concerts with Daniela Fally, Natalia Ushakova, Dagmar Koller, Sona MacDonald as well as with Mark Seibert and Dorina Garuci.
+Future plans include an opera concert with Paul Armin Edelmann and KS Sebastian Reinthaller, furthermore a new production of Verdis La Traviata and Strauss´ A Night in Venice.

 Born in Grieskirchen, Austria, Michael Zehetner studied Piano at the University of Music and Performing Arts Vienna and Conducting at the Vienna Conservatory, from where he graduated with distinction in 2007 conducting his graduation concert with the Slovak Philharmonic Orchestra.
 Further studies led him to Franz Welser-Möst at the Zurich Opera House, Dennis Russell Davies, Semyon Bychkov and Adam Fischer.